AhmedAmineLoukil/agentic-privacy-compliance-prototype/README.md

 - Audit Log and Reporting Dashboard

 The prototype is not intended to be a complete privacy compliance system.
 It is a proof of concept demonstrating how privacy compliance requests can be classified, routed to specialist agents, checked, and logged within an agentic workflow.

+This prototype generates a png and svg files that model the proposed agentic AI architecture.